-If you have a job, you receive your salary through the monthly, bi-weekly or weekly payroll.
-But do you know what is payroll and how is it calculated?
-How do you calculate your take-home pay?
-How do you calculate your payroll deductions?
+If you have a job, you receive your salary through the monthly, bi-weekly, or weekly payroll.
+But do you know what payroll is or how payroll calculation is handled?
+How do you calculate wages to find out your take-home pay?
+How do you calculate payroll deductions?
 We know how, and with our online payroll calculator, you can learn as well!

-Payroll is the process where the employer calculates the wages and distributes it to the employees.
-The company withholds taxes, CPP and EI contributions from the paycheque, and the remaining amount is paid to the employees.
+Payroll is the process where the employer calculates your wages and distributes them to the employees.
+The company withholds taxes, CPP, and EI contributions from the paycheque, and the remaining amount is paid to the employees.
 These withholdings are also known as payroll deductions.

-The federal income tax deduction depends on the level of the annual income, and it ranges between 15% and 33%.
-The provincial income tax deduction also depends on the annual income, but it has different rates from province to province.
+The federal income tax rates depend on the level of annual income you receive.
+Income tax rates range between 15% and 33%.
+The provincial income tax deduction also depends on your annual income, but the rates vary from province to province.

-Contributions to the Pension Plan guarantees that the contributor or his/her family will receive a partial replacement of earnings in case of retirement, disability or death.
+Contributions to the Pension Plan guarantee that the contributor or their family will receive a partial replacement of earnings in case of retirement, disability, or death.
 Residents of Quebec are contributing to the Quebec Pension Plan (QPP), while all other Canadian workers are contributing to the Canada Pension Plan (CPP).

 Usage of the Payroll Calculator